ai/about-postcss/speech.md

 ---

-But this features are not built-in as part of PostCSS.
-They are just a common plugins.
-If you didn’t use mixin, you can remove mixin plugin.
+But these features are not built-in as part of PostCSS.
+They are just common plugins.
+If you didn’t use mixins, you can remove the mixin plugin.
-Or even replace it by plugin with different syntax.
+Or even replace it by a plugin with different syntax.

 But it is not about freedom to choose.
-Main benefit is that this plugins are really small and simple.
+Main benefit is that these plugins are really small and simple.
 For example, nesting is working because of few functions in 60 lines of JS code.
-It is very easy to maintain this features.
+It is very easy to maintain these features.

 ---

-But, of course, PostCSS is not only about doing Sass job by plugin.
+But, of course, PostCSS is not only about doing Sass job with plugins.
-PostCSS is about many other tasks, which are impossible on preprocessors.
+PostCSS is about many other tasks, which are impossible with preprocessors.

-Autoprefixer is most popular example from this whole new frontend world.
+Autoprefixer is the most popular example from this whole new frontend world.

-There is no mixins.
-You just write CSS like there is no prefixes anymore.
+There are no mixins.
+You just write CSS like there are no prefixes anymore.
-Autoprefixer will take Can I Use data, find necessary selectors and properties and generates new CSS with prefixes.
+Autoprefixer takes Can I Use data, finds necessary selectors and properties and generates new CSS with prefixes.
 Like magic.

 ---

-But we can go feather.
+But we can go further.

 How many people use Babel? …

 It compiles future ES6 JavaScript to old JS for current browsers.

-But why we can do so for CSS?
-Maxime from France wrote cssnext, PostCSS plugin to compile future CSS 4 to CSS 3 for current browsers.
+But why can't we do so for CSS?
+Maxime from France wrote cssnext, a PostCSS plugin to compile future CSS 4 to CSS 3 for current browsers.

-For example, in CSS 4 you can use variables, color transformations, many shortcuts, or even define you own custom selector.
+For example, in CSS 4 you can use variables, color transformations, many shortcuts, or even define your own custom selector.
 And all of that will work right now.

 ---

-Next I tell you very scary story.
-China is a big market with a lot of money.
+Next, I'll tell you a very scary story.
+China is a big market with lots of money.
 But even IE 6 is still popular there.
 Poor Chinese developers.

-So, Alibaba, one of the biggest Chinese IT company, wrote PostCSS plugin to solve their IE problem.
+So, Alibaba, one of the biggest Chinese IT companies, wrote a PostCSS plugin to solve their IE problem.
 It is live previous cssnext but it works in other way.

 It coverts CSS 3 to CSS 2.
-Add many hacks for old IE.
+And adds many hacks for old IE.

 ---

-Next will be a magic.
-PostCSS plugin, that add new selector.
+Next will be some magic.
+A PostCSS plugin that adds a new selector.

-This selector will be apply if there are only some count items in list.
+This selector will be applied only if there is some count of items in a list.
 So, for example, we can set 25% width menu links only if menu contains 4 links.

 For 5 items menu we will use 20% width.

 ---

-We all know that fast loading sites make more money.
-And we has two way to optimize images.
+We all know that fast loading sites do make more money.
+And we have two ways to optimize images.
 Base64 inline and sprites.

-Inline images are simplier, but they makes our CSS bigger.
-And user will see nothing until CSS is loading.
+Inline images are simpler, but they make our CSS bigger.
+And the user will see nothing until CSS finishes loading.

-Other problem is when you use one images for many classes in different CSS files.
+Other problem is when you use one image for many classes in different CSS files.

-But in PostCSS we have new way.
-It is called CSS sprite.
+But in PostCSS we have a new way.
+It is called a CSS sprite.

-PostCSS plugin will find all inlined images and move them to other file.
+PostCSS plugin will find all inlined images and move them to another file.
 Also it will join selectors with same classes.

-As result, main CSS with your site design will be small.
+As a result, main CSS with your site design will be small.

 ---